Why do we get charged on some work orders and not others?

 - Repairing excessive damage caused by occupants.

 - Any departmental requests for building or structural modifications, renovations and remodels.
-(These requests must be directed to Facilities Management with the appropriate project request forms and documentation.)
+(These requests must be directed to the Facilities Property & Space Committee via a Dean, VP or Unit Fiscal Officer)

 - Door lock function changes, rekeying, or cutting of keys per departmental request and not part of a renovation or capital renew project.